Getting started with BurnP3+

 Select the checkbox beside the burnP3Plus package from the list, and click OK.

-If you do not have Miniconda installed in your computer, a dialog box will open asking if you would like to install Miniconda.
-Click Yes.
-Once Miniconda is done installing, a dialog box will open asking if you would like to create a new conda environment.
+If you do not have Miniforge or Miniconda installed in your computer, a dialog box will open asking if you would like to install one of these options.
+Select where you would like to install conda, whether you would like to install Miniforge or Miniconda, then click Continue.
+Once Miniforge or Miniconda is done installing, a dialog box will open asking if you would like to create a new conda environment.
 Click Yes.

-Miniconda is an installer for conda, a package environment management system that installs any required packages and their dependencies.
-By default, BurnP3+ runs conda to install, create, save, and load the required environment for running BurnP3+.
-The BurnP3+ environment includes the R software environment and associated packages.
+Miniforge and Miniconda are installers for conda, a package environment management system that installs any required packages and their dependencies.
+By default, BurnP3+ uses conda to install, create, save, and load the required environment for running BurnP3+.
+The BurnP3+ conda environment includes the required versions of R software and R packages that BurnP3+ was built against.

 The pop-up window will close after the conda environment is created, and a checkmark will appear in the Conda checkbox beside the package description.